SalishSeaCast/SalishSeaCmd/docs/run_description_file.rst

   You can use :kbd:`~` or :kbd:`$HOME` in the path, if you wish.

+:kbd:`NEMO code config`
+  The path to the :file:`CONFIG/` directory in the :ref:`NEMO-3.6-code-repo` clone where the NEMO configuration directories are to be found;
+  e.g. :file:`$HOME/MEOPAR/NEMO-3.6-code/NEMOGCM/CONFIG/`.
+  An absolute path is required because the path is used in both the current directory and the temporary run directory created in the :kbd:`runs directory`.
+  You can use :kbd:`~` or :kbd:`$HOME` in the path, if you wish.

+  This key may also be spelled :kbd:`NEMO-code-config` for backward compatibility.

 :kbd:`XIOS`
   The path to the :ref:`XIOS-repo` clone where the XIOS executable for the run is to be found.
   This path may be either absolute or relative.